Annu Palakunnathu Matthew

-Annu Palakunnathu Matthew (born 1964) is a British photographer.
+Annu Palakunnathu Matthew (born 1964) is a British, Indian and American photographer.
 Her work has been exhibited at the Rhode Island School of Design Museum; Harvard Art Museums; Guangzhou Biennial of Photography, China; Tang Museum, New York; and The Smithsonian National Museum of Natural History.
 Matthew is a professor of art (photography) in the University of Rhode Island's Department of Art and Art History.